Mount Schank - Volcano Walk (State Heritage Area)Free

 A 2km walk around the dormant volcano crater's rim provides sensational views of Mount Gambier and surrounding areas.

 The signposted walk from the car park to the top is about 900m and is estimated as being moderate difficulty.
-New steps have been installed, which may make it possible for some all-terrain wheelchairs to ascend.
+Limestone steps have been installed, which may make it possible for some all-terrain wheelchairs to ascend.

 The track descending into the crater is not maintained or recommended.

 Named by Lieutenant Grant and part of Kanawinka Geopark (Kanawinka.org.au), Mount Schank is slightly older than Mount Gambier, which represents the most recent volcanic activity in Australia.